 c.
 You need to show proof of income earned in Thailand

-I recommend you to visit Standard Chartered’s website directly, to know more about what documentation that you need, whether you’re employed or a business owner.
+I recommend you to visit Standard Chartered’s website directly, to know more about what documentation you need, whether you’re employed or a business owner.

 UOB offers loan to foreigners, in case you make a joint application with your Thai spouse.
-UOB doesn’t require that you visit to Singapore in order to finalize your loan, everything can be managed from a local Bangkok branch.
+UOB doesn’t require that you visit Singapore in order to finalize your loan, everything can be managed from a local Bangkok branch.

 With loan amounts stretching between THB 500,000 – 50 million, UOB has become a well-known name in Thailand’s loan market.
 For more information regarding the documents needed when applying for a loan, I recommend you to visit UOB’s website directly.

 Keep in mind that UOB’s overseas property loan is dedicated to Singapore and Malaysian citizens, which indeed make up a big part of the investors in Thailand, but leaves you out, in case you’re from another country.

 MBK Guarantee Co., Ltd. started out in 2006 and is part of the MBK group.
 You’ve probably seen the MBK mall located at Siam station when visiting Bangkok.

 MBK’s loans are only dedicated to foreigners who wish to buy condos in Thailand.
 Even if it’s fairly easy to receive a loan from MBK, you can only receive a loan amount of up to 50% of the property value.
 Fair enough, they still give you the option to finance the property only partly in cash.

 The loan tenure is 1-10 years and the loan value needs to be at least THB 1 million (around USD 30,000).
 Other conditions include:

 a.
 No restriction about nationality (same as in Hong Kong)